TeenahApp/mobile/readme.md

 29. Give the user to choose the appropriate view for events.
 30. The end time of an event should be optional.
 31. When entering a city name the coordinates should be near.
+25. The image should not be reloaded again and agian whenever the cell appears.